-Scatter diagrams for daily returns and changes in the level of volatility for the four stock indices in the previous section display a clear negative correlation, with correlation coefficients being similar across international stock markets.
-That correlation had a clear reflection in the models estimated in the previous
+Scatter diagrams for daily returns and changes in the level of volatility for the four stock indices in the previous section display a clear negative correlation,

-This view is based on the results shown in Table 4.
+This view is based on the results shown in the Table below.
 The left panel shows F-statistics and p-values, in brackets, to test for Granger causality in each direction, using the whole sample, and estimating VAR(12) models.
 Coefficients on lagged returns appear as jointly significant in the equation for volatility, while the evidence for a dynamic effect of volatility on returns is much weaker.